Maia-DAO/ecosystem-docs/versioned_docs/version-Contracts/reference/ulysses-omnichain/interfaces/IRootPort.md

 ### toggleVirtualAccountApproved

-Toggles the approval of a router for a virtual account.
-Allows for a router to spend a user's virtual account.
+Toggles the approval of a router for virtual account usage.

+*Allows for a router to interact/spend from a user's virtual account.*

 ```solidity